star-history/star-history/public/blog/ai-agents.md

 AI agents independently choose the best approach to human-set goals.
 AI Agent has planning skills, memory, and tool use ability, so it's able to solve general problems, far more intelligent than previous proprietary AI.
-Here are some high-functioning AI agents.
+Here are some capable AI agents.

 -   [AutoGen](#autogen)
 -   [AutoGPT](#autogpt)